huangwei-pku/huangwei-pku.github.io/research.md

 **Spillover Effects of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.

-**Internet Connection, Development and Social Multiplier Effect: Evidence from Rural China** with Mingzhe Wang, Yiping Wang, and Hantao Wu.
+**Internet Connection, Development and Social Multiplier Effect: Evidence from Rural China** with Yiping Wang, and Hantao Wu.